How to Enable or Disable Text and Image Generation for Apps in Windows 11

 Win+I. - Click Privacy & security on the left side.
 Then click Text and image generation on the right side under “App permissions”.

-To control whether apps can use text and image generation just for your account in Windows 11, open Settings and go to Privacy & security.
+You can control whether apps can use text and image generation just for your personal account in Windows 11 by going to Settings and then Privacy & security.

 - Turn On (this is the default) or Off for “Let apps use Text and image generation”.